Tornaviss/mealvote/readme.md

 That's it!
 Feel free to use URI `/docs` to see the api usage guide with examples.

-Test available endpoints with curl commands listed above.
+Test available endpoints with curl commands listed below.

 <details>
 <summary>CURL samples</summary>